soofiane262/ft_irc/readme.md

 ### _Summary_

-FT_IRC is an IRC server project that allows real-time messaging through text-based communication protocol on the Internet.
-It offers users the ability to exchange direct messages and join group channels.
-IRC clients connect to IRC servers to join channels, and IRC servers are connected together to form a network.
-Our server is compliant with [RFC 2812](https://www.rfc-editor.org/rfc/rfc2812).
-The Internet is ruled by solid standards protocols that allow connected computers to interact with each other.
-It’s always a good thing to know.
+`FT_IRC` is an IRC server project that enables real-time messaging through text-based communication protocol on the Internet.
+The server is compliant with [RFC 2812](https://www.rfc-editor.org/rfc/rfc2812) and allows users to exchange direct messages and join group channels.

 ### _Introduction_